-Leading the renewal and transformation of the study of labour and employment law, the Centre of Law in the Contemporary Workplace offers an intellectual home for the labour and employment law community in Ontario and across Canada.
-With a core commitment to supporting a diversity of perspectives, multipartism, as well as open and innovative inquiry, the Centre seeks, among other things, to:
+With a core commitment to supporting a diversity of perspectives, multipartism, as well as open and innovative inquiry, the Centre seeks to:

-- develop and anchor a strong and diverse interdisciplinary network of researchers within and beyond Queen’s, enabling coordinated and relevant research on key contemporary challenges facing labour and employment law;
+- develop and anchor a strong and diverse interdisciplinary network of researchers within and beyond Queen’s, enabling coordinated and relevant research on key contemporary challenges for law in the workplace;

 - support a high quality, research-intensive program of graduate studies, training a new generation of scholars in the field;

-- hold, co-sponsor and actively promote regular conferences and debates on issues of importance in major centres, on a rotating basis;
+- hold, co-sponsor and actively promote regular conferences and workshops on important issues;

 - offer JD students opportunities for broad and deep engagement with workplace law;